thecodearcher/periodic-emails/README.md

         }
     }

+**NOTE:** *Be sure to add the MAIL_FROM_ADDRESS env variable with the approved sender email from your SendGrid account.*

-As you would see, there are two properties and a method already present in the class namely `$signature` , `$description` and the `handle()` method.
-The `$signature` property is used to identify the *command* from the artisan console, so in this case to run this command you will have to do something like:
+At creation, there are two properties and a method already present in the class; `$signature`, `$description`, and the `handle()` method.
+The `$signature` property is used to identify the *command* from the artisan console.
+In this case, to run this command you will have to do something like:

     $ php artisan sendmails:send

-while the `$description` property just like the name indicates is used to describe this command when the `artisan list` command is executed while the `handle()` method is called whenever the `sendmails:send` command is executed.
+The `$description` property, as the name indicates, is used to describe this command when the `artisan list` command is executed, while the `handle()` method is called whenever the `sendmails:send` command is executed.

-The `handle()` method has in this case, is used to send out emails to all registered users using the SendGrid SDK.
-First, the needed data for sending out emails are prepared using the helper classes in the SendGrid SDK.
-Next, a new `Mail` object is created using the `SendGrid\Mail\Mail` class which takes in five (5) arguments namely `from`, `to`, `subject`, `plainTextContent`, `htmlContent` .
+The `handle()` method is used to send out emails to all registered users using the SendGrid SDK.
+First, the data needed for sending out emails is prepared using the helper classes in the SendGrid SDK.
+Next, a new `Mail` object is created using the `SendGrid\Mail\Mail` class which receives five (5) arguments, namely `from`, `to`, `subject`, `plainTextContent`, and `htmlContent`.

      $email = new SendGrid\Mail\Mail(
                 $from,